TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-The file is a binary with non readable characters.
+The extracted file appears to be a `binary` containing `non-readable` characters.

-We can't do nothing with it at this point, let's continue enumerating.
+We can't do anything useful with it at this point, so let's continue enumerating.

 <br />